-With an open textbook, we can create our ideal textbook, to look beyond the tradition of what a textbook has meant to us, and instead imagine what we wish it would be.
-An open textbook allows for a highly-customized body of content and a student-centered delivery.
+With an open textbook, we have the ability to create our ideal textbook, to look beyond the tradition of what a textbook has meant to us, and instead imagine what we wish it would be.
+An open textbook allows for a highly-customized body of content and a student centered delivery.